ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 * In `[Curator home]/curator-server/CuratorHandler.java`: added `getTimeOfLastAnnotation()` and modified `performAnnotation()` to update a new private field `lastAnnotationTime`.
 * In `[Curator home]/curator-server/CuratorHandler.java`: added the private `InactiveCuratorKiller` class, which periodically queries the `CuratorHandler`'s last annotation time and calls `Runtime.exit()` if the last annotation took place too long ago.
 Also modified the `runServer()` method's signature to take a
   Curator.Iface (the CuratorHandler), and had it spawn a thread of the `InactiveCuratorKiller` right before calling `server.serve()`.
-* In `[Curator home]/curator-annotators/`: each [annotation type]Server/[annotation type]Handler pair modified to monitor and kill the handler after a period of inactivity, almost identical to the modifications made in 'CuratorServer/CuratorHandler'.
+* In `[Curator home]/curator-annotators/`: each Server/Handler pair modified to monitor and kill the handler after a period of inactivity, almost identical to the modifications made in `CuratorServer/CuratorHandler`.

 Troubleshooting
 ----------------------------------------